Rivers, Trails, and Conservation Assistance Program

 -

 Will Bell is a recent graduate of George Washington University where he studied English and Graphic Design.
-He is excited to join NPS - RTCA as a Communications Fellow.
-Will enjoys creating digital art and design and is eager to support RTCA’s visual identity.
+He enjoys creating digital art and design and is eager to support RTCA’s visual identity.

 Originally from Honey Brook, Pennsylvania, Will grew up enjoying the many trails, rivers, and lakes of the rural area.
 He now resides in Washington, DC in the H Street Corridor.
 Will is passionate about climate change and looks forward to contributing to RTCA’s conservation efforts.
 In his free time, he loves baking, running, and exploring DC.